LocalPro

 Is the description appropriately sized, front-loaded, and free of redundancy?

-Three sentences: purpose, usage guideline, and illustrative examples.
-Front-loaded and to the point with no wasted words.
+Exactly three sentences: purpose, usage context, and examples.
+Front-loaded with the main action, no filler.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.